dudadornelles/psychic/README.md

 ## Options
 * --cargs= : adds arguments to the C compiler (a common one will be -I for passing user library paths)
+* -d : run on debug mode (requires gdb to be installed)

 ## License
 ```